defi-wonderland/world-id-governor-core/README.md

 #### Nullifier Hash Usage

 The nullifier hash is unique per WorldID account and per action.
+This means that the same user will always generate the same nullifier hash to vote on the same proposal.
 Storing it and checking that was not stored before allows to prevent double voting on the same proposal.

 ## Licensing